TheoGibbons/unix-simple-website-backup/README.md

    - /var/www/my-other-website
  - Each of these websites has a MYSQL database
  - I want to create a zip file containing
-   - .sql dump file of both the MYSQL databases
+   - 2 .sql dump files (one for each MYSQL database)
    - /var/www/my-website
    - /var/www/my-other-website
  - I want to then upload this zip file to AWS S3 daily at 3am